 However, one common limitation that many seniors and adults with disabilities experience is the inability to complete daily tasks.
 While home caregivers can take care of many daily tasks for their clients with physical or cognitive limitations, it still benefits them to be able to do daily activities themselves.

 If you have a loved one that has difficulty with activities of daily living (ADL) due to a physical or mental impairment, they could benefit from occupational therapy services.

-Assisting Hands Home Care provides occupational therapy for senior citizens and adults with disabilities in Fort Myers, FL.
+Assisting Hands Home Care provides occupational therapy for senior citizens in Fort Myers, FL.